Are you an up-and-coming artist in the early to mid stages of your career? Or do you support the UK music scene as a promoter, label or manager?

-- Quarterly 90-minute strategy sessions led by Fred Bolza, Abram Wilson Chairman, Founder of New Soil, Music Industry Consultant & former Sony Music VP Strategy.
+- Quarterly 90-minute strategy sessions led by Fred Bolza, Abram Wilson trustee, Founder of New Soil, Music Industry Consultant & former Sony Music VP Strategy.

 - Monthly one-hour coaching and mentoring sessions, led by our founder, Jennie Cashman Wilson an experienced certified coach and member of the Association of Coaching and strategist for people working in music.

 - Industry expert series: previous sessions have been about music and the law, from top entertainment firm Clintons; songwriting from multi-award winning songwriter Jamie Hartman; and how to diversify your career from Ivor Novello Lifetime Achievement recipient Nitin Sawhney, OBE.